Vishakhavel/Vishakhavel/README.md

 Cloud: AWS

 -  I was formerly a Cloud Solutions Intern at Sony Research India
-- I'm currently a Senior Technical Associate at BA continuum India pvt. ltd.
+- I'm currently a Senior Technical Associate at Bank of America (BA continuum India pvt. ltd).